Gigahawk/mech423_final_project/pcb/README.md

             - The charging circuit stops charging the battery prior to the over voltage protection threshold
         - Over charge current protection is untested
             - The charge current of the charging circuit is fixed at 500mA, and should never be high enough to trigger over charge current protection
-- Bypass diode D2 is left unpopulated
+- Bypass diode `D2` is left unpopulated
     - Theoretically it should be safe to populate, however it is unknown if this will cause adverse behavior with the boost circuit.
-    - Populating this diode will prevent the output from being turned off with the switch
+    - Populating this diode will prevent the output from being turned off with the switch when `VBUS` is present
-- Aluminum capacitors C10 and C1 are not structurally sound
+- Aluminum capacitors `C10` and `C1` are not structurally sound
     - Should be reinforced with hot glue

 ### Button harness (Assembled 2021-11-24)